logzio/documentation/docs/distributed-tracing/navigating-tracing/trace-graph.md

 ---
-sidebar_position: 2
+sidebar_position: 3
+title: Trace Graph
 ---

-# What can I do in the Trace Graph?
+## What can I do in the Trace Graph?

 The trace graph shows you the sequence of requests, with spans grouped into node blocks that include parent and child spans.